 - Completed other departmental requirements (if any).

-You must submit an Application for Doctoral Dissertator Status for this information to be verified and approved by the Graduate School and your graduate program unit.
-You must submit the form before the semester begins.
+You must submit an online Application for Doctoral Dissertator Status, located in the online Doctoral Milestones System, for this information to be verified and approved by the Graduate School and your graduate program unit.
+You must submit the online form before the semester begins.

 Your dissertator status is confirmed with an e-mail from the Graduate School doctoral specialist to you and your department's graduate representative.